mikrono/tModLoaderWiki_kr_ko/Expert-Shader-Guide.md

 I've already given most of my trade secrets away by now, but there are a few tidbits left that might be able to help you if you get stuck.

 1. **Mask your sprite when necessary** -
 Sometimes, your shader will fill up the transparent parts of your sprite as well.
-You can generally remedy this by multiplying your colour by the alpha of your sample (unless you've overwritten it, which you shouldn't really be doing do).
+You can generally remedy this by multiplying your color by the alpha of your sample (unless you've overwritten it, which you shouldn't really be doing do).
 See the examples with noise maps above for an... well... example.
 2. **Be efficient** -
 Shaders are executed many times per frame.
 Make sure they're as fast as possible, or at the very least not any slower than necessary.
 Personally, I think that extends to all code, but I seem to be in the minority on that front.
 3. **Be mindful with flashing effects** -